suztomo/bcel-oome-example/README.md

 # BCEL ClassPathRepository OutOfMemoryError Example

 This project supports the background of [BCEL-320](https://issues.apache.org/jira/browse/BCEL-320):
-A new ClassPathRepository that can scan many (more than 200) JAR files without OutOfMemoryError.
+"A new ClassPathRepository that can scan many JAR files without OutOfMemoryError".

 This project configures Java heap size for the JUnit test (`-Xmx256m`) to easily observe OutOfMemoryError.

-# Test
+# Run

 ## Test with ClassPathRepository
 ```